 So why do I claim that the iPad is the best gadget for Africa?

 You can carry your iPad in your bag and let it receive the beatings of your journeys while the inside stays pristinely clean and functional.
-One word of caution, though… do not show your iPad openly in dangerous areas.
+One word of caution, though… don’t show your iPad openly in dangerous areas.
 Someone may want to relieve you of it, but even then…

 Location Services and iCloud